 Let’s start with the first four words: “Far too many lawyers….”
 Really?
 Exactly how many are there?
-How many lawsuits have been filed in Maryland over the last 10 years by criminals injured by homeowners defending their own home?
+How many lawsuits have been filed in Maryland over the last 10 years by criminals injured by homeowners defending their own homes?
 My question to Mr. Josselyn is what information did you have at your disposal when you gave what apparently is a sworn statement?
 Who are these lawyers and where were these lawsuits filed?
 Upon what were you basing this information you passed along to the Maryland House of Delegates that went beyond, “Yeah, that sounds like it is probably right.”

 The Great Cost

-Then Mr. Josselyn says it often causes the innocent victim great expense even if the lawsuit is frivolous.
+Then Mr. Josselyn says it often causes the innocent victim great expense, even if the lawsuit is frivolous.
 I can’t recall any, but I’m sure over the history of time a frivolous lawsuit has been filed against an innocent homeowner properly defending their personal property.
-But I’m not willing to concede that the homeowner actually bore any expense.
+But I’m not willing to concede that the homeowner bore any expense.

-Most likely, in the one in a million times this happens and there is a lawyer involved, there would be insurance coverage to defend the claim.
+Most likely, in the one in a million times, this happens and there is a lawyer involved, there would be insurance coverage to defend the claim.
 Lawyers sue uninsured renters about as often as you can expect Tiger Woods to host “The View.”
 Please trust me: more money is being spent by Marylanders on House Bill 207 than has ever been spent out-of-pocket by a Maryland resident defending a lawsuit filed by a lawyer against someone without insurance on behalf of a burglar.